iweld/sql_portfolio_tutorial/README.md

 Sure, just use the [Github Emoji Picker](https://github-emoji-picker.rickstaa.dev/) or check out this [Github repository](https://gist.github.com/rxaviers/7360908).

+Although I would encourage you to use them sparingly.

 #### Is there an easy way to practice without having to download anything?

 You can practice using Markdown with an online, in-browser WYSIWYG editor.
 This will allow you to easily create a Markdown file and see the rendered results in real-time.

 [StackEdit.io](https://stackedit.io/)

-However, if you follow along with my [source code](https://raw.githubusercontent.com/iweld/sql_portfolio_tutorial/main/README.md?token=GHSAT0AAAAAACHE5256YAFERDD3WJZ3D3E4ZJCBUWA), if should not be too difficult to comprehend.
-Markdown is very simple.
+If you follow along with my [source code](https://raw.githubusercontent.com/iweld/sql_portfolio_tutorial/main/README.md?token=GHSAT0AAAAAACHE5256YAFERDD3WJZ3D3E4ZJCBUWA), if should not be too difficult to comprehend.
+Markdown is a very simple language to understand and implement.

 #### How can I get started?